 Bathurst was the home of Australia’s 16th Prime Minister, Joseph Benedict (Ben) Chifley.

 He was born in Havannah Street on 22 September 1885 and attended school in the Limekilns district, north of Bathurst.
 He completed his education at Patrician Brothers’ School.

-In 1903 he stated work with the New South Wales Railways, working his way up to become an engine driver in 1913.
+In 1903 he started work with the New South Wales Railways, working his way up to become an engine driver in 1913.
 One of the engines he drove has been restored and is on display at the Bathurst Railway Station (see detail in the main photo above)

 Chifley’s political career was inspired by the railway union movement and his passion for the Labor Party.

 In 1928 he was elected to the Federal Parliament in Canberra, under the Labor Prime Minister, James Scullin.
 For a short time, he was Defence Minister until the government’s defeat in 1931.